dhiller/dhiller.github.io/_posts/2015-06-18-git-aliases-1.md

 ---
 layout: post
 title: Useful git aliases when working with Maven and Jira
+summary: Useful git aliases when working with Maven and Jira
+tags: [git,alias]
 ---

 Put these into your `.gitconfig` below the `alias` section: